 Within the Flower Fields there are numerous places where visitors can take scenic photos.
 Many couples like to take their engagement pictures at the Flower Fields, while other people stop and pose for a once in a lifetime photo.

-Field Trips to The Flower Fields in Carlsbad
+Field Trips to Carlsbad Flower Fields

 The Flower Fields Educational Program is a great way for children to learn about growing plants, water conservation and local history.
 They offer several programs from Pre-K to 2nd Grade and 3rd to 5th grade every year, from September to April.
-The price is $6 to $12 per student.
-As a bonus, teachers and chaperones can get in FREE with a few limitations.

-Education Programs at The Flower Fields in Carlsbad
+Education Programs at Carlsbad Flower Fields